Crypto

 Trump-backed World Liberty token sinks to new all-time low amid governance proposal to unlock 62 billion tokens

-The top 22 addresses voting in favor control 4.8 billion tokens, making up the majority of Yes votes.
+The top 22 addresses voting in favor control 4.8 billion tokens, making up the majority of “yes” votes.

 An ongoing governance proposal to unlock 62 billion tokens is weighing on the price:

 Similar to vesting schedules of a traditional firm’s shares, token unlocks refer to the gradual release of cryptocurrencies with the goal of preventing en masse selling during the early stages of a project.
-Unlocks are typically a bearish sign given the increase in the token’s supply in the open market.
+Unlocks are typically a bearish sign given the increase in the token’s supply on the open market.

 The governance proposal comes in the same month World Liberty was under fire for borrowing $75 million in USDC by leveraging $5 billion worth of WLFI as collateral.
 Some in the crypto industry have expressed skepticism whether the team will repay its on-chain debt.